bkaplan-github/parameterized-content-block/README.md

     </table>

 ### Text Input
 Text input is the default type so no "type" data is required (it defaults to "input").
-The option "encoding" value can be set to "text" (it defaults to "html") to specify additional encoding should be done to the text.
+The optional "encoding" value can be set to "text" (it defaults to "html") to specify additional encoding should be done to the text.
 A rollover description can be added to a text input by adding "description" data.
 See the "Body_Text" parameter in the above example.

 The "encoding" value of "html" assumes valid HTML in the input and no additional processing is done, so HTML-reserved characters "<", ">", "&" and double-quotes should be explicitly encoded with eqivalent HTML entities "&lt;", "&gt;", "&amp;" and "&quot;" when used as HTML text.
 A value of "text" will cause the characters "<", ">", "&" and double-quotes to be automatically encoded with eqivalent HTML entities "&lt;", "%gt;", "&amp;" and "&quot;", but HTML formatting cannot be used.